fissellab/bcp/Sag/README.md

 1. Modify the relevant source files
 2. Update the configuration file if needed
 3. Update the CLI commands in `cli_Sag.c` if required
-4. Rebuild using the provided script

-### Debugging

-- Use the `-g` flag in CFLAGS (already included in build script)
-- Check system logs for error messages
-- Monitor data output files for consistency

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Authors

-- Your Name <your.email@example.com>

 ## Acknowledgments

 - CASPER (Collaboration for Astronomy Signal Processing and Electronics Research)
-- Contributors to the libconfig library
-- The open-source community

 ## Support